Bridgerland Technical College

 Regulatory Citations: HEA Section 485; HEOA (Public Law 110-315); 20 USC 1092; 34 CFR 668.41-49; Family Education Rights to Privacy Act of 1974

 The Higher Education Act of 1965 (HEA), and as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosures and reporting requirements.
 These requirements are intended to assist enrolled and prospective students, their families, and current and prospective employees in accessing information about postsecondary education.
 At the direction of the US Department of Education, an institution must make available through appropriate publications, mailings or electronic media, information about its academic programs, retention and graduation rates, financial aid, campus security, drug and alcohol abuse prevention, and other defined declarations.
-Bridgerland Technical College has dedicated the following space to provide the required Consumer Information disclosures and reports.
+Bridgerland Technical College (BTECH or college) has dedicated the following space to provide the required Consumer Information disclosures and reports.

 Contact Information for Assistance in Obtaining Institutional or Financial Aid Information